Calculation of screened Coulomb interaction parameters for the charge-disproportionated insulator CaFeO$_3$: Summary and discussion

 In this work, we have presented cRPA calculations of the screened interaction parameters for the charge-disproportionated insulator \CFO.
 Thereby, we have compared results for two different types of Wannier functions used to describe the Fe-$d$ states.
 First, a frontier orbital basis, incorporating the hybridization with the oxygen ligands, which describes only the bands immediately around the Fermi level and maps well on simple models involving only Fe cations with formal charge states.
 Second, a more localized basis resembling an atomic orbital-like basis, similar to the basis typically used in DFT+$U$ calculations.

 We have shown that cRPA predicts \CFO to have a strongly screened Hubbard $U$ and a relatively large Hund's interaction $J$, consistent with other charge-disproportionated insulators such as the rare-earth nickelates~\cite{seth_renormalization_2017, hampel_energetics_2019}.
-This supports the picture that the insulating state in these systems is driven by the Hund's interaction rather than a strong Hubbard $U$.
+This supports the picture that the basic physics of these systems can be described within a minimal model where the insulating state is driven by the Hund's interaction rather than a strong Hubbard $U$~\cite{strand_valence-skipping_2014, subedi_low-energy_2015, isidori_charge_2019, merkel_charge_2021}.
 Additionally, the DFT band structure indicates that \CFO has a relatively small but positive charge-transfer energy.

 We have also tested the quality of certain approximations typically applied to parametrize the interaction matrices in first-principles calculations, such as the assumption of spherical symmetry and a fixed ratio between the Slater integrals $F_2$ and $F_4$.
 Indeed, the spherical approximation appears relatively uncritical, both for the more localized and the frontier basis, with the largest deviations from spherical symmetry observed for the intra-orbital interactions in the frontier basis, which vary by around \SIrange{0.2}{0.25}{eV}.
 The calculated $F_4/F_2$ ratio was found to deviate noticeably from the commonly used fixed ratio of 0.63, in agreement with previous cRPA calculations for other transition-metal oxides~\cite{vaugier_hubbard_2012}.
-While this affects the value of $J$ only slightly, it can potentially become important, e.g., close to a high-spin low-spin transition.
+This can potentially become important when simulating a material close to a transition, e.g., between the high- and low-spin states.

 In addition, we have discussed the choice of interaction parameters in DFT+$U$ calculations, to obtain structural parameters for both the high- and low-temperature structures that are in good agreement with experimental data.
 We have shown that a simple A-type antiferromagnetic order and moderate electronic interactions suffice to reproduce the experimentally observed low-temperature structure.
 By subsequently neglecting the local electron-electron interactions and magnetic order, a good description of the experimental high-temperature structure can also be obtained.